tomlouismurphy/guillotine/README.md

 TODO - afternoon, 10/4
--perhaps a confirmation modal to pop up after action card is selected -need to increase the amount of cards in the action card deck (let's say to 60 or 65) -fix glitch where h3's can gain the class "clicked"
+-perhaps a confirmation modal to pop up after action card is selected -need to increase the amount of cards in the action card deck (let's say to 60 or 65) or recycle through discarded action cards
+-fix glitch where h3's can gain the class "clicked"